 Each of the B vitamins plays an integral role in maintaining your health and making sure your body functions properly.
 Below are some of the most important benefits of B vitamins; individually and collectively.

 Getting enough B vitamins is important for regulating your blood sugar.
-Lower levels of B-1, B-6, and B-7 have been observed among people with diabetes, and supplementing these has been shown to help improve metabolic control.
-Additionally, pharmaceutical doses of B-1 and B-3 may be useful to prevent kidney and cardiovascular complications in people with type 2 diabetes.
-The absorption of B-9 and B-12 may decrease with the use of metformin, a very common drug used to help manage blood sugar in type 2 diabetes.
-This demonstrates the importance of making sure you’re getting enough B-9 and B-12 if you have type 2 diabetes or other conditions that require close monitoring of your blood glucose.
+Lower levels of B1, B6, and B7 have been observed among people who are struggling to regulate their blood sugar levels, and supplementing these has been shown to help improve metabolic control.
+Additionally, pharmaceutical doses of B1 and B3 may be useful to prevent kidney and cardiovascular complications in people with type 2 diabetes.
+The absorption of B9 and B12 has been found to be decreased by the use of metformin, a very common drug used to help manage blood sugar in type 2 diabetes.
+This demonstrates the importance of making sure you’re getting enough B9 and B12 if you have type 2 diabetes or other conditions that require close monitoring of your blood glucose.

-Getting enough of vitamins B-2, B-6, B-9, and B-12 can help prevent cognitive decline and even the development of Alzheimer’s disease.
-Some observational studies have found an association between low serum folate (B9) levels, worse cognitive function, and a higher risk for Alzheimer’s.
-And low serum B-12 is also associated with poor brain function.
-B-2 is known to help alleviate both the frequency and severity of migraines.
-In one study, high dose supplementation of B-2 for 6 months resulted in a 50% reduction in headache frequency and severity.
-And vitamin B-1 is a key factor in protecting against alcohol-related dementia, as it can prevent the accumulation of iron deposits in the brain that leads to deterioration.
-B-1 may also have the potential to help people with mild Alzheimer’s, according to a recent small exploratory clinical trial published in the Journal of Alzheimer’s Disease.
+Getting enough of vitamins B2, B6, B9, and B12 may slow cognitive decline.
+Some observational studies have found an association between low serum folate (B9) levels and worse cognitive function.
+And low serum B12 is also associated with poor brain function.
+B2 is known to help alleviate both the frequency and severity of migraines.
+In one study, high-dose supplementation of B2 for 6 months resulted in a 50% reduction in headache frequency and severity.
+And vitamin B1 is a key factor in protecting against alcohol-related dementia, as it can reduce the accumulation of iron deposits in the brain that leads to deterioration.

 5. Improve Mood

-All B vitamins — and especially B-6, B-9, and B-12 — seem to help prevent depression, stress, and anxiety.
-A 2019 meta-analysis and review of 16 studies concluded that, when compared to a placebo, B vitamin supplements appear to be helpful in improving overall mood and reducing stress, especially among people at higher risk for poor nutrition or mood status.
+All B vitamins — and especially B6, B9, and B12 — seem to help brain health and mood.
+A 2019 meta-analysis and review of 16 studies concluded that, when compared to a placebo, B vitamin supplements appear to be helpful in improving overall mood and reducing stress, especially among people at higher risk for poor nutrition or suffering from poor mood status.
+(For people who prefer plain talk, I think “poor mood status” can be translated to “feeling crappy.”)

-The B vitamins are also crucial for supporting a healthy pregnancy and normal fetal development.
-Getting enough B-9 and B-12, in particular, is known to prevent neural tube defects like spina bifida, in which a baby’s spine and spinal cord don’t form properly.
-This is why it’s standard practice to educate mothers-to-be on supplementing folic acid and eating folate (B-9)-rich foods, like dark leafy greens, lentils, and oranges, during pregnancy, to meet their minimum 400 micrograms per day requirement of this nutrient.
-In addition, some research suggests that vitamin B-3 may help bypass genetic mutations that can cause certain birth defects or an increased risk of miscarriage.
+B vitamins are also crucial for supporting a healthy pregnancy and normal fetal development.
+Getting enough B9 and B12 is important to the development of a baby’s spinal cord.
+This is why it’s standard practice to educate mothers-to-be on supplementing folic acid and eating folate (B9)-rich foods, like dark leafy greens, lentils, and oranges, during pregnancy, to meet their minimum 400 micrograms per day requirement of this nutrient.
+In addition, some research suggests that vitamin B3 may help bypass genetic mutations that can cause certain birth defects or an increased risk of miscarriage.

 7. Balance Hormones